shanizalingle/shanizalingle/README.md

 ### I am a UI/UX designer and developer.

-- 💻 I’m currently interning at Digital Commotion
+- 💻 I’m currently working at Digital Commotion

 - 📫 Reach me at *shanizalingle@gmail.com*